trilitech/tezos-developer-docs/docs/overview/support.md

 For more social media links, see https://tezos.com/community/.

-Other Tezos developer documentation is available at these sites:
+More detailed developer (and user) documentation on Tezos in general or on specific tools in the Tezos ecosystem is available at these sites:

 - https://opentezos.com/ for all developer-related concepts
 - https://tezos.gitlab.io/ for the Octez suite